-- Compliance with the University's Procurement Principles - As an additional element required for an existing asset or service - Contractual obligations (e.g., research grant contract stipulation) - Documented evidence that equipment or service is unique and there are no viable alternative suppliers - Purchasing from a supplier which is a social enterprise or an Aboriginal and Torres Strait Islander owned business - Insufficient stock levels held by existing Preferred Suppliers (<\$50k) - Unable to be provided by existing Preferred Suppliers (<\$50k)
+- Compliance with the University's Procurement Principles - As an additional element required for an existing asset or service - Contractual obligations (e.g. research grant contract stipulation) - Documented evidence that equipment or service is unique and there are no viable alternative suppliers - Purchasing from a supplier which is a social enterprise or an Aboriginal and Torres Strait Islander owned business - Insufficient stock levels held by existing preferred suppliers (<\$20k) - Unable to be provided by existing preferred suppliers (<\$20k).

-4. Procurement Thresholds and Processes
+4. Procurement thresholds and processes

-It is the responsibility of the Requestor / Cardholder to ensure that each procurement activity, regardless of value or purchasing method, is assessed against the principals set out in these procedures the budget owner is in agreement and sufficient funding is available, and approved, in accordance with University Expenditure Delegations.
-For an interactive purchasing process guide visit www.adelaide.edu.au/finance/purchasing/how-to-buy#purchasing-process
+It is the responsibility of the Requestor / Cardholder to ensure that each procurement activity, regardless of value or purchasing method, is assessed against the principles set out in these procedures and that sufficient funding is available, and approved, in accordance to University Expenditure Delegations.

+For an interactive version of this process flow go to www.adelaide.edu.au/finance/procurement/about/process/